jeffgillan/opendronemap/README.md

 Completing the processing will take some time and will depend on your local computing resources.
 Once finished, there will be many new files and directories within your repository.

+The new directories may not have the permissions you want.
+You can change the owner of the directories by typing `sudo chown -R username:username *`

 Within the directory `odm_georeferencing` you will find .las, .laz, and .copc.laz point cloud imagery products.

 You can view the cloud optimized point cloud (.copc.laz) at https://viewer.copc.io/